Kurento Java Tutorial - RTP Receiver¶

 To communicate these entities, two WebSockets channels are used:

-- WebSocket is created between the browser client and the application server to implement a custom signaling protocol.
+- A WebSocket is created between the Application Server and the browser client, to implement a custom signaling protocol.

-- Another WebSocket is used to perform the communication between the Kurento Java Client and the Kurento Media Server.
+- Another WebSocket is used to perform the communication between the Application Server and the Kurento Media Server.
+For this, the Application Server uses the Kurento Java Client library.
+This communication takes place using the Kurento Protocol (see Kurento Protocol).

 Application Server Logic¶